 Now thinking about a beach holiday October / November time and by then he’ll be six months old so weaning and more mobile.
 Would the team (and readers) recommend a hotel, and if so, all inclusive so we don’t have to worry about getting out and about to eat?
 A self-catered apartment?
 Or a mix of hotel room with kitchenette?
 Or perhaps we’re overthinking how difficult his eating habits will be then?
 By then I hope (pray!) we’ll have a sleep routine so am conscious we’ll need to stay close to the accommodation during the day to keep to nap times.”

 I am in awe of you Catherine.
 I have to say I would never have thought of being able to take a 10 week old abroad.
 I’m wondering if I’ll have even been able to leave the house by then!
 My first foreign holiday was to Germany when I was nine (on a 16 hour coach journey) and I didn’t sit on a plane until I was fifteen.
-Family holidays as a child were spent in Devon, Cornwall or Wales which are all gorgeous places but I hope we’ll be inspired to travel a little further afield with our baby.
+We did a lot of travelling while we were there, and had fun and frolicked around.
+I had heard that the architecture there was splendid, and had rented a car which had that umweltsticker because we needed to do quite a bit of touring around the city.
+The family holidays as a child were spent in Devon, Cornwall or Wales which are all gorgeous places but I hope we’ll be inspired to travel a little further afield with our baby.

 Our very own Fern is a big fan of travelling before babies get on their feet; “I think another trip before he can walk is a good time, once they can walk they literally run away from you constantly and don’t want to be in the buggy/carrier”